Back

 Facing labor shortages, seasonal demand fluctuations, and increasing quality expectations, Kalavapriikki invested heavily in:

-Worker in protective gear handling fish on a processing conveyor belt in a seafood factory.
+Worker in protective clothing processing fish on a stainless steel conveyor in a food processing plant.

-Machine removing pin bones from a salmon fillet on a blue conveyor belt.
+Automated machine processing a fillet of salmon on a blue conveyor belt.

 to process towards 100% of the fish.